Michaelpalacce/HomeLab/docs/Backups.md

 ## Restoring backups:

 When restoring backups Velero will not restore objects that are already existing, so whatever you need to restore must be deleted first.
+If you are restoring pods from a deployment/statefulset/daemonsets/etc make sure to delete them too.
+Velero nee

 #### Manual:
 1. Clear up namespace